in

 #5 Song of the Islands (1942)

-Song Of The Islands (1942)
+Song of the Islands (1942)

 In this lush, tropical musical, Betty Grable enchants as Eileen O'Brien, the daughter of an Irish plantation owner in Hawaii.
 Grable's delightful performance is complemented by her sparkling chemistry with co-star Victor Mature, who plays a local cattle rancher's son.
 The film's vibrant Technicolor palette and picturesque island setting serve as the perfect backdrop for Grable's captivating charm and impressive singing and dancing abilities.
 Song of the Islands offers a delightful escape into a world of romance, adventure, and mesmerizing musical numbers.
 Grable's radiant presence and undeniable talent make this film a must-see for fans of Hollywood's Golden Age.